 Is it Dead:

 By now you should have a pretty good idea whether or not your plants survived the freeze.
-Most, even those that turned brown and lost all there leaves should be showing signs of life – new buds on branches or new growth from the root.
+Most, even those that turned brown and lost all their leaves, should be showing signs of life – new buds on branches or new growth from the root.
 As soon as you are sure the freezes are past get to work:

 - If it’s crispy and brown it’s dead, cut it back to green growth